proswdev/griffin/README.md

 app.use('/Book/edit', access.Writer.required, editBook);
 ```
 ### .getAcl() ###
-Instead of performing authorization directly on the ACL produced through the dot notation, Griffin also provides the *getAcl* function to retrieve the ACL and assign it to a variable for later use.
+Instead of performing authorization directly on the ACL produced through the dot notation, Griffin also provides the *getAcl* method to retrieve the ACL and assign it to a variable for later use.
 This is most useful when the same access control list is required in multiple locations throughout your code.
 The returned ACL can be used in exactly the same way as the dot notation:
 ```javascript
 var readAccess = access.Book.read.or.Book.browse.required.getAcl();
 exports.readCover = readAccess.requiredFor(function (req,res) {